Choosing a truck driving school can be intimidating.

 The licensing test is another important factor in your training.
 Find out if the licensing test can be repeated if you don’t pass it for the first time.
 If yes, you should also ask about how many times it can be repeated and how much will it cost.

-Related Article > Truck Driver Skills Review and How To Instruction
+Related Article > CDL Truck Driver Skills — Tips, Tricks + Instruction

 Some Things to Consider Before Making a Decision

-- Do you need to reimburse the company for your training cost?
+- Do you need to reimburse the company for your CDL training costs?

-- How much money do you need to pay back to them?
+- How much money do you need to pay back?

-- Will you get a wage during the training period?
+- Will you receive a wage during the training period?

 - Do they provide a meal allowance during the training and if yes, how much allowance do they offer?
 Or meals provided?